 Buddhism in China

 Buddhism has had a profound effect on China ever since it made its way from northern India into China during the Han dynasty.
 Buddhism began in Southern Nepal in the 5th century BCE and has developed into two main strands ‘Theravada’ and ‘Mahayana’.
 Theravada (Doctrine of Elders) has its stronghold in Sri Lanka; Thailand and Burma.
 The Mahayana (Great Wheel) strand, developed in the 1st century BCE and teaches the gradual accumulation of merit through good acts leading eventually to life free from suffering in Paradise.
 Enlightened Bodhisattvas remain in the world to help others reach enlightenment or nirvana ➚.
 Mahayana is the school of Buddhism adopted in Japan; Mongolia; Vietnam; Korea; Tibet and China.
-In addition there is the Tibetan Tantric ➚ strand of Buddhism which is strong in Tibet; Sichuan and Mongolia.
+In addition there is the Tibetan Tantric ➚ strand of Buddhism which is strong in Tibet; Qinghai; Gansu; Sichuan and Inner Mongolia.

 The founder of Buddhism, Siddhartha Gautama ➚ was born as the son of an Indian nobleman in 623BCE.
 He lived a pampered childhood, never venturing outside the family's palace in Nepal.
 When at the age of 29 he saw the suffering of people in the outside world he determined to renounce all worldly pleasures.
-After traveling widely, seeking a cure to suffering, he achieved enlightenment under a banyan tree.
+After traveling widely to seek a cure to suffering, he achieved enlightenment under a banyan tree.
 He concluded that suffering was caused by craving for the unattainable, and so the removal of desires is the key to peace and contentment.
 The best known belief is that the spirit is immortal and that all creatures are re-incarnated after death, the kind of creature you become will depend on the virtuousness of the previous life.
 This led to strict vegetarianism, as otherwise you may end up eating your relatives!
 The strong belief in re-incarnation led to a weaker hold on the sanctity of life.
-Suicide, never a crime in China, would lead, if done for the right reasons be rewarded in the next re-incarnation.
+Suicide, never a crime in China, would lead, if done for the right reasons might actually be rewarded by a happier next re-incarnation.
 Similarly if a family is close to death from starvation then infanticide could be justified on the grounds that the child would most likely have a better life when they are reborn.

-The story of the journey taken by Buddhist scriptures into China began with Fa Xian ➚ in the early fifth century and later in the famous tale of Xuanzang with the 'Journey to the West ➚'.
-Buddhism initially gained popularity among the north-western tribes in the 3rd century; during the Period of Disunity it was adopted as the imperial religion by the northern emperors of China.
+The story of the journey taken by Buddhist scriptures into China began with Fa Xian ➚ in the early fifth century and later in the famous tale of Xuanzang with the ‘Journey to the West ➚’.
+Buddhism initially gained popularity among the north-western tribes in the 3rd century CE; during the Period of Disunity it was adopted as the imperial religion by the northern emperors of China.
 Choosing Buddhism distanced the emperors from their Confucian advisers.
-To promote wider acceptance in China, Chinese Buddhists allowed for a family life rather than insisting on monkish celibacy; they also permitted the veneration of ancestors.
+To promote wider acceptance in China, Chinese Buddhists allowed for a family life rather than insisting on monkish celibacy and also permitted the veneration of ancestors.
 The Buddhist concept of Karma ➚, bad luck caused by bad deeds, was well received in China.
 As Buddhists are allowed to worship other gods it was still acceptable to practice Buddhism and at the same time take part in Daoist festivals.
 The non-exclusive nature of Buddhism proved attractive to the Chinese.

 The Po Lin Monastery Hong Kong with its famous Big Buddha statue